Andrea Ferraris

-Andrea Ferraris (born 22 February 2003) is an Italian professional footballer who plays as a winger for club Salernitana, on loan from Pescara.
+Andrea Ferraris (born 22 February 2003) is an Italian professional footballer who plays as a winger for club Pescara.

 Career

 Youth

 Ferraris began his youth career at Sporting Rosta before joining Juventus' youth sector at the age of eight.
 After nine years with Juventus, Ferraris was loaned out to AC Milan for the 2020–21 season, where he scored three goals and made two assists in 20 games for the under-18 squad.

 In the summer of 2021, Ferraris was loaned out once again, this time to Monza for the 2021–22 Campionato Primavera 2 (under-19).
 During this season, he scored 14 goals and made four assists in 27 games, which led to him signing his first professional contract with Monza in July 2022.
 In the 2022–23 Campionato Primavera 2, Ferraris was crowned top goalscorer with 20 goals and three assists, playing a pivotal role in helping Monza gain promotion to the Campionato Primavera 1, the main Italian youth championship.

 In the 2023–24 season, playing in the Campionato Primavera 1, Ferraris scored 13 goals and made three assists in 27 games, serving as Monza's captain and helping the team avoid relegation.
 Ferraris played 83 games, scoring 50 goals for Monza's youth teams.